Stockton Town F.C.: History

 In the 2019–20 season, Stockton were leading the table by 13 points with eight games left to play.
 However, as a result of the COVID-19 pandemic, the Football Association ruled that the entire league would be expunged, with no sides in the league being promoted or relegated, thus denying Stockton promotion despite being top of the league.
 Representatives from the team and local Member of Parliament, Alex Cunningham, protested against the movement though the ruling stayed in force.
 After the 2020–21 season was curtailed for the second consecutive season, results from both seasons were combined, which resulted in Stockton Town being promoted to the eighth tier of English football, joining the newly formed Northern Premier League Division One East for the 2021–22 season.
-In their first season, Stockton reached the play-off Final, but lost 2–1 to Marske United.
+In their first season, Stockton reached the play-off final, but lost 2–1 to Marske United.
+In the following 2022–23 season, Stockton lost the play-off final on penalties to Long Eaton United.
+In the 2023–24 season, Stockton reached the play-off final in the third season in a row, this time winning on penalties to Dunston, earning promotion to the Northern Premier League Premier Division.

+In the 2024–25 season, Stockton Town progressed to the third qualifying round of the FA Cup for the first time in their history after defeating Marine 3–2 at home.
+In the third round they drew 1–1 at home to Chester, but lost the replay 1–0.
+Due to their promotion the previous season, Stockton also played in the third qualifying round of the FA Trophy for the first time, winning away to Blyth Spartans 0–2.
+Stockton went on to win the first round proper, defeating Newton Aycliffe at home 2–1, in the second round against Scarborough Athletic 3–1, and against Oldham Athletic in a 2-0 giant killing at home in the third round.
+In the fourth round, Stockton were drawn away to Rochdale, but the match was postponed and moved to Stockton's ground.
+The match finished 0-0, with Stockton losing 4-3 in penalties.

+Stockton finished third in their first season in the Northern Premier League Premier Division, qualifying for the play-offs.
+They beat Guiseley 1-0 on 29 April 2025.
+However, the club was disqualified from the competition for fielding an ineligible player, namely captain Adam Nicholson, who had been sent-off in the last regular game of the season against Hyde United.
+Stockton believed Nicholson's suspension did not start until 3 May 2025.
+The club was charged by the FA, with the Northern Premier League confirming that Nicholson was ineligible to play for the semi-final.
+As a result, Guiseley progressed to the final instead.